AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/SequentialDataStore/Searching.md

 ## Search for streams

-SdsStreams search is exposed through the REST API and the client libraries method ``GetStreamsAsync``.
+Streams search is exposed through the REST API and the client libraries method ``GetStreamsAsync``.

-For more information on SdsStream properties, see [Streams](xref:sdsStreams#streampropertiestable).
+For more information on stream properties, see [Streams](xref:sdsStreams#streampropertiestable).

 **Searcheable Properties**
 | Property          | Searchable  |